“Beitou Snippets 漱漱北投”, Honggah Museum, 2018

 Et voilà !
-The first part of my sound piece Beitou Snippets 漱漱北投 is open for your ears at Honggah Museum, part of the project Herbal Urbanism curated by Manray Hsu, affiliated with Topography of Mirror Cities, conducted by Sandy Hsiuchih Lo in several Asian cities.
+My sound piece Beitou Snippets 漱漱北投 is open for your ears at Honggah Museum, part of the project Herbal Urbanism curated by Manray Hsu, affiliated with Topography of Mirror Cities, conducted by Sandy Hsiuchih Lo in several Asian cities.

 I got an invitation : let’s talk and think about the sounds of Beitou.

 I do have a method : I listen to the place, I record its sounds, I organize them in time and space, then I share them.